Mixed martial arts - mma, sometimes known as no holds barred - nhb, or ultimate fighting championship - ufc, is a mixture of martial arts.

 For more on MMA Click Here

 OR...
-YOU can learn, very effective psycholgical/physical moves fast in my unique 3 hour Self Defence Seminars in Bognor Regis, West Sussex UK.
+YOU can train locally and quickly learn, very effective psycholgical/physical moves in my unique 3 hour Self Defence Seminars in Bognor Regis, West Sussex UK.